 - Keen birders already know about the proliferation of birds of prey hovering over their Bulgarian mountain habitats.
 However, if you are relatively new to birding, it’s worth reading up a little in advance and packing your binoculars.
 Some of the beauties to espy include golden eagles, griffon vultures, peregrine falcons and kestrels.
 There are a few rare black vultures and Egyptian vultures on the neighbouring Greek side of the Rhodopes, as well as over 200 species of birds in the Central Balkan National Park.
 The Bulgarian Society for the Protection of Birds is a nest of knowledge on species and locations.

 - Rewilding Europe has also earmarked the Rhodope Mountains for preservation and restoration because of its precious and pristine habitats.
 These are home not only to birds, but also bears, wolves and jackals and Bulgaria is at a key point on the map of biodiversity in Europe for creating dynamic wildlife corridors.
-You can donate to their vital work in these regions where they keep much more than an eagle eye on things.
+Most recently, they reintroduced 14 black vultures, Europe’s largest raptor, with the hope that they will breed in the region once more, having disappeared as a breeding species since 1993.
+You can donate to Rewildling Europe’s vital work in these regions where they keep much more than an eagle eye on things.

 - All of our walking tours focus on small rural communities when possible, and in Bulgaria this is no exception.
 However the income disparity between urban and rural is strongly felt in Bulgaria, so it’s even more important to spend locally when possible.
 As well as staying in our hand–picked locally owned accommodation and eating at our recommended local favourites, please shop ‘til you drop.
 From wool hiking socks or hats, to local rose or lavender oil, pickles and preserves, brightly coloured pottery and the purest of honey, leave a bit of room in your luggage for Bulgarian loveliness.